suthatta/databases/README.md

 MySQL client can be used control the database instance and to demonstrate SQL queries.
 The class will look at working with data, doing inserts, updates and deletes.
 Normalisation and selects using joins will be discussed.
+Concepts of database transaction, ACID properties, normal forms should be introduced with examples / live coding (creating a transaction, committing and rollback-ing).

 ### Lesson 2: Group by, Having and Joins.
 Promisification of JS client with prepared statements